andrewjholbrook/qpMCMC/README.md

-# The repo associated with manuscript "A quantum parallel Markov chain Monte Carlo" by Andrew Holbrook.
-It is organized as follows.
+# Repo associated with manuscript "A quantum parallel Markov chain Monte Carlo".
+Organized as follows.